Singular equivalences and homological conjectures: Preliminaries

 $(2)$ \emph{Singularly equivalent} if their singularity categories $\Ds{\Lambda}$ and $\Ds{\Gamma}$ are equivalent as triangulated $\mathbb{K}$-categories.
 An equivalence $F:\Ds{\Lambda}\rightarrow\Ds{\Gamma}$ of triangulated $\mathbb{K}$-categories is called a \emph{singular equivalence} between $\Lambda$ and $\Gamma$. \end{Def}

-Singularity categories and singular equivalences were introduced and studied in \cite{b2} by an algebraical approach, while they were formulated and investigated independently in \cite{orlov} by geometrical point of view.
+The above algebraical approach to singularity categories and singular equivalences was introduced and studied in \cite{b2}, while a geometrical approach was formulated and investigated independently in \cite{orlov}.
 Since then singularity categories and singular equivalences have been intensively studied.